 The fundamental philosophy behind the regulations is that environmental issues should be addressed in an integrated way in order to achieve the highest level of environmental protection from the largest industrial activities.

-The Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012)came into force on 7 January 2013 to implement the requirements of the Industrial Emissions Directive (IED), as well as consolidating the Pollution Prevention and Control (Scotland) Regulations 2000 (PPC 2000).
+The Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012)came into force on 7 January 2013 to implement the requirements of the Industrial Emissions Directive (IED).

 The revisions aim to remove ambiguities and inconsistencies, ensure clearer environmental benefits, promote cost-effectiveness and encourage technological innovation.

 This section of our website explains more about the regulations, how to apply for a permit and, if you are an existing permit holder, how to ensure you continue to comply with regulations.

 - Do the regulations apply to me?